Creamy Rigatoni Pasta! The Easiest Pasta You’ll Ever Make. Using all pantry staples, plus an onion, garlic and heavy whipping cream or milk.

 I realized a few days ago that my kids are looking to me for stability, for comfort.
 Of course I already know this but I was reminded of this again.
 Online school starts on Monday, tomorrow.
 We’ve been getting outside and taking walks and doing jumping jacks in the vacant parking lot next to our apartment building.

-We’ve been cooking.
+I’ve been cooking a lot.
 We’ve been baking.
 Madeline is making cakes, and pancakes and cinnamon covered apple slices and frozen grapes.
 I ordered sewing kits, fabric and books for the kids that should arrive (my fingers are crossed Amazon) on Tuesday.
 I signed up for ButcherBox.
 I signed up for Daily Harvest so we can have smoothies every morning and not worry about not having or not being able to find certain ingredients at the grocery store.

 I am truly thankful for everything we have.